 Petty crime is an issue, more so in San Jose than in other parts, but it exist everywhere.
 Leave something on the beach unattended, or in your car within view, and there is a high risk that it will be gone.
 Personally I haven't experienced this, nor have any of my friends that have lived here for awhile.

 Costa Rica is one of the world leaders in the use of pesticides, consuming about 7 times the amount per acre as in the United States.
 However, recently there has been a concerted effort to reduce the use and implement organic gardening techniques.

 One must be aware of real estate scams.
 The profession is not regulated and there is no such thing as a licensed real estate agent.
 Anybody can sell property.
 You can buy property, but if you don't have water rights, you can't build.
 There are great agents out there and networking with trusted friends, who had good experiences, is the best way to find a reputable agent.

 Similarly, purchasing a quality, reliable car can be challenging.
 Odometer turn backs and the importation of salvaged vehicles from other Central American countries are issues.
 As with purchasing property, find a trusted resource referred to by others, and do your homework.

 Costa Rica has the highest number of poisonous creatures anywhere in the world, numbering 26.
 Add in jaguars, saltwater crocodiles and bull sharks makes this country pretty lethal if you don't show it constant respect.

 Costa Rica is the most expensive of all Central American countries.
 Some people will find that it is more expensive than their current home town.
 It all depends on where you are coming from.
 For example, as compared to Southern California, Costa Rica is much less expensive but if you are moving from the US mid-west, it may be about the same or more.

-The Ticos that we have interacted with have been caring and wonderful.
+The Costa Ricans that we have interacted with have been caring and wonderful.
 So far, this has been a dream come true.